Atomic Hydrogen

 Atom number one

-Hydrogen is the lightest and simplest atom in NatureSimply the first.
+Hydrogen is the lightest and simplest atom in Nature.
 Experimental studies of properties of H are always of prime importance because of the possibility to calculate them theoretically from first principles.
 H has played a key role in revealing and testing fundamental laws of physics.
 Studies of optical spectra led to Bohr theory of the atom, while the discovery of Lamb shift provided foundations of QED.
 The H maser served for many decades as the frequency standard.

 The best of Quantum Gases